 Pause gymnastics are low impact exercises, they move joints and stretch the muscles and nerves; this increases flexibility and muscle tone by stimulating the circulation, lubricating the joints and relieving muscle and nerve tightness.
-The simple movements can be undertaken at the desk.
+The simple movements can be undertaken at the desk with no leotards required!!